instaloader/instaloader/docs/cli-options.rst

    to ``3``.
 If a connection fails, it can be manually skipped by hitting :kbd:`Control-c`.
 Set this to ``0`` to retry infinitely.

+.. option:: --commit-mode

+   Tries to ensure downloaded images avoid corruption in case of unexpected interruption.
+If the last picture is corrupted, Instaloader will fix the picture the next time it is run.

 Miscellaneous Options
 ^^^^^^^^^^^^^^^^^^^^^